Find what you are looking for

 • Fair grievance mechanisms

-• Good community engagement.
+• Good community engagement

-How are the human rights standards audited?
+How are the human rights indicators audited?

-ASC has a Social Auditing Methodology (SAM), which requires a full social audit at every initial certification and recertification audit, and again during the certification cycle.
-The SAM requires that ASC social auditors follow processes as described in ISO 17021-1 and ISO 19011, as well as a set of ASC requirements, which include holding an opening and closing meeting at the social audits, conducting walkthroughs, reviewing documents and records, and a minimum number of private interviews with different personnel.
-Social auditors are required to have specific qualifications, experience and local knowledge, and ASC also trains social auditors on the specific ASC social requirements.
-As part of the SAM, ASC has developed a Social Auditing Risk Assessment calculator to determine the level of required audit effort based on several country and farm-level risk factors.
+ASC requires that social indicators are audited at every audit during the three year certification cycle.
+ASC accredited CABs and their auditors must follow processes as described in ISO 17021-1 and ISO 19011, as well as following ASC requirements in the ASC Certification and Accreditation Requirements (CAR) document, which includes holding an opening and closing meeting at the ASC audits, conducting walkthroughs of the site and employee accommodation (where relevant), reviewing documents and records, and a minimum number of private interviews with different employees.
+Social auditors are required to have specific qualifications and experience and ASC also trains social auditors on the specific ASC social requirements.
+ASC has developed an Audit Planning Tool which includes country and farm-level risk factors and assists the auditor in determining how many employee interviews to conduct at each site.

 Is ASC transparent about its social certification and auditing processes?